rohkstarith1011/SCT_CS_1/README.md

-This repository contains the implementation of caesar cipher algorithm using python, java and c.
+This repository contains the implementation of caesar cipher algorithm using python.
 The description of the algorithm and is provided in the folder.